 Teaching teens about the legal process with topics that are important to them.

-Does a court case really work the way it does on Law & Order?
+Does a court case really work the way it does on Law and Order?
 Is forensic evidence treated the same way we see it treated on CSI?
 What about K-9 units - how do they train those dogs to sniff for evidence?
 Most importantly, how is the chain of evidence in all of these scenarios used in actual real-life court cases?
 The answers to these questions and more can all be answered at the Youth Law Conference!

 The Youth Law Conference educates high school juniors and seniors about career options in the legal profession and the general legal process, and provides tools for better decision-making.
 By tailoring this program to the interests and issues of a teen audience, the OCBA and its volunteer attorneys deliver an engaging program that is a hit with students and teachers alike.